-Meth is a very dangerous way to get high – the components used to make this highly-addictive stimulant range from innocuous to highly toxic and the effects meth has on the body are devastating.
-If you’ve been abusing meth, you may have initially gotten hooked on the extremely pleasurable feelings it provides.
-Soon, though, you needed more of the drug to induce the same effects, often staying up for days abusing meth, forgoing sleep and eating, totally lost in the high.
+Meth is a very dangerous way to get high.
+The components used to make this highly addictive stimulant range from innocuous to highly toxic, and the effects meth has on the body are devastating.
+If you’ve been using meth, you may have initially gotten hooked on the extremely pleasurable feelings it provides.
+Soon after, though, you needed more of the drug to induce the same effects, often staying up for days using meth, forgoing sleep and eating, totally lost in the high.
 You may have shied away from your friends who just didn’t understand the wonderful things meth was allowing you to do.
-Eventually, your social circle of friends and loved ones may have dwindled to the point at which you were left only with those with whom you got high.
-You may know this is no way to lead your life and you may not know how you can get out.
+Eventually, your social circle of friends and loved ones may have dwindled to the point where you were left only with those with whom you got high.
+You may realize this is not a healthy way to live, but you may not know how to break the habit.

-Vantage Point of Northwest Arkansas, located in Fayetteville, has been helping children, teens, adults, and older adults at our center recover from behavioral problems and chemical dependency for many years.
-Through our innovative approach to addiction rehab and treatment, people addicted to meth have emerged from our treatment center sober and ready to embark upon a new life full of joy, sobriety, and hope.
+Vantage Point of Northwest Arkansas, located in Fayetteville, has been helping adults and older adults recover from behavioral problems and chemical dependency for many years at our center.
+Through our innovative approach to addiction rehab and treatment, people who are addicted to meth emerge from our treatment center sober and ready to embark upon a new life full of joy, sobriety, and hope.

-If you’re living with a chronic meth problem, your life has slowly come to revolve around meth.
+If you’re living with a chronic meth problem, your life has come to revolve around meth.
 Scoring it, using it, getting high, then recovering from meth – that’s what you do all day, every day.
-You’ve probably lost your job due to erratic work performance or excessive absenteeism and may have resorted to unsavory activities to further your habit.
-You may be putting your life at risk each time you try to score more meth and the health-related consequences of meth abuse may have become quite evident.
+You may have lost your job due to erratic work performance or excessive absenteeism and have resorted to unsavory activities to further your habit.
+You may be putting your life at risk each time you try to score more meth, and the health-related consequences of meth use may have become quite evident.
 You may have developed HIV/AIDS or hepatitis from sharing needles, watched as your teeth rotted out of your mouth, and spent hours digging for “meth bugs” under your skin until your face and body became covered in open sores.
 Your friends and family may have left you behind, no longer willing to watch as you spiral downward.
-You may want to escape the meth but may not know how.
+You may want to break free from meth addiction but don’t know how.

-At Vantage Point in Fayetteville, we’ve helped countless children, teens, adults, and older adults at our center struggling with chemical dependency and mental health disorders learn the skills needed to rebuild their lives and look forward to their future with a renewed sense of hope.
-Using a multidisciplinary team approach, we’ll work personally with you and your loved ones to make sure we know as much about you as possible in order to create a specific plan of care that meets all of your needs.
-Our serene environment offers a welcome break from the stresses of the outside world so that you’re able to focus upon your recovery, go through various types of therapies, and fully engage in the treatment and rehab process so that you can emerge victorious in your battle with meth addiction.
+At Vantage Point in Fayetteville, we’ve helped countless adults and senior adults who are struggling with chemical dependency and mental health disorders to learn the skills needed to rebuild their lives and look forward to their future with a renewed sense of hope.
+Using a multidisciplinary team approach, we work personally with you and your loved ones to make sure we know as much as possible about you in order to create a specific plan of care that meets all of your needs.
+Our serene environment offers a welcome break from the stresses of the outside world so you can focus on your recovery, go through various types of therapies, and fully engage in the treatment and rehab process so that you can emerge victorious in your battle with meth addiction.

-When you first come our center for meth addiction rehab, you’ll work closely with your treatment team as you undergo a battery of examinations that will help us get a clear picture of your challenges and how best to help you overcome these challenges.
-As meth does much damage to the body, our center’s medical evaluation will be comprehensive so we can diagnose and begin treatment for any medical complications of your methamphetamine abuse.
-Our psychiatric evaluation will determine if you’re struggling with co-occurring mental health disorders such as depression or anxiety.
-We’ll take the results of these evaluations and work alongside you to create an individualized plan of care that meets your current and ongoing treatment and rehab needs while at our center.
+When you first come to our center for meth addiction rehab, you’ll work closely with your treatment team as you undergo assessments that will help us get a clear picture of your challenges and determine how best to help you overcome these challenges.
+As meth causes a lot of damage to the body, our center’s medical evaluation will be comprehensive so that we can diagnose and begin treatment for any medical complications of your methamphetamine use.
+Our psychiatric evaluation will determine whether you’re struggling with any co-occurring mental health disorders such as depression or anxiety.
+We take the results of these evaluations and work alongside you to create an individualized plan of care that meets your current and ongoing treatment and rehab needs while at our center.

-Detox may be the first step in your stay for rehab at our center if you have come to us heavily addicted to methamphetamines.
-Through detox, you’ll be monitored around-the-clock by medical personnel to help prevent complications and manage symptoms as we effectively rid your body of the methamphetamines.
+Detox may be the first step in your stay for rehab at our center if you have come to us highly addicted to methamphetamines.
+During detox, you’ll be monitored round-the-clock by medical personnel to help prevent complications and manage symptoms as you effectively rid your body of methamphetamines.

 Medications may be used at the beginning of your stay for rehab at our center to manage any unpleasant withdrawal symptoms and slowly tapered down as you learn more adaptive ways of coping with your symptoms.
-Other people may require more long-term medication management to address any co-occurring disorders.
+Some individuals may require more long-term medication management to address any co-occurring disorders.

-Individual therapy can be tremendously helpful for people struggling with meth addiction and chemical dependency.
-Through using a technique called cognitive-behavioral therapy (CBT), your therapist will work with you to discuss ways in which your negative thoughts have impacted your behaviors.
+Individual therapy can be tremendously helpful for people who are struggling with meth addiction and chemical dependency.
+Using a therapeutic method called cognitive behavioral therapy (CBT), your therapist will work with you to discuss ways in which your negative thoughts have impacted your behaviors.
 Through recognition of this pattern, you can work with your therapist to change your behaviors for the better.

-Group therapy is often considered the cornerstone of meth addiction rehab and treatment as it allows people from all walks of life struggling with addiction to come together and work through problems in a group manner.
-At our center, you’ll cover topics such as triggers, relapse prevention, and processing the emotions surrounding your addiction.
+Group therapy is often considered the cornerstone of meth addiction rehab and treatment, as it allows people from all walks of life who are struggling with addiction to come together and work through problems in a group setting.
+At our center, groups cover topics such as triggers, relapse prevention, and processing the emotions surrounding your addiction.

-Family therapy can be very helpful for people recovering from meth addiction as loved ones can offer a wealth of support during this difficult time.
-Family sessions will discuss ways in which your addiction has impacted others, allow loved ones to share their feelings about addiction, and educate your loved ones about addiction and recovery.
+Family therapy can be very helpful for people who are recovering from meth addiction, as loved ones can offer a wealth of support during this difficult time.
+In family sessions, you can discuss ways in which your addiction has impacted others, allow loved ones to share their feelings about addiction, and educate your loved ones about addiction and recovery.

-As we are a holistic treatment and rehab center, we offer several alternative therapies to augment your existing care plan.
+As a holistic treatment and rehab center, we offer several alternative therapies to augment your existing care plan.
 These experiential treatments may include:

 - Expressive therapy

-When you first come to our center for rehab, we’ll begin the process of discharge planning in order to make sure your transition to your next level of care is as seamless as possible.
+When you first come to our center for rehab, we’ll begin the process of discharge planning in order to make sure the transition to your next level of care is as seamless as possible.
 You’ll work with your discharge planner and loved ones to determine the next step in your recovery journey from meth addiction.
-Some opt to join a residential rehab program or sober living house to reinforce the skills learned in our inpatient treatment center.
-Others may step down into an intense outpatient program such as an intensive outpatient program (IOP) or partial hospitalization program (PHP).
-These programs allow you to work on your recovery during the day while returning home in the evenings.
+Some opt to join a residential rehab program or sober living house to reinforce the skills learned at our inpatient treatment center.
+Others may step down into an intensive outpatient program (IOP) or partial hospitalization program (PHP).
+These programs allow you to work on your recovery during the day and then return home in the evenings.
 Still others may find referrals to our own outpatient clinic and community resources to be the best option to meet their needs.